Resources for Landowners

 Produced by the Virginia Department of Forestry, October 2018.

-Piedmont Native Plants: A Guide for Landscapes and Gardens
+A Guide To Piedmont Native Plants for Landscaping and Gardens

 This document, which was prepared by the Plant Northern Piedmont Natives partnership, provides handy planting recommendations that are tailored for our region.

-Beyond the Bonfire: A Primer on Prescribed Fire for Virginia’s Private Landowners
+A Primer on Prescribed Fire for Private Landowners

 This is essential reading for landowners who are considering using fire to manage their land.
 Produced by the Virginia Prescribed Fire Council.